-To make your MOH’s look pop a little more, opt for a gown that is a shade lighter or darker than the rest of your bridesmaids' dresses.
-Think a bridal party in French blue with your MOH in a soft sky hue, or ‘maids in lavender and the maid of honor in deeper eggplant.
-The colors you choose should all still fit seamlessly into your palette while making it clear that she’s your right-hand woman.
+To make your MOH’s look pop a little more, opt for attire that is a shade lighter or darker than the rest of your bridal party's clothing.
+Think a bridal party in French blue with your MOH in a soft sky hue, or the party in lavender and the MOH in deeper eggplant.
+The colors you choose should all still fit seamlessly into your palette while making it clear that your MOH is your right-hand.

-Want her to really look the part?
-Dress your maid of honor in a printed gown while everyone else wears a solid design.
-We love the way a floral-printed MOH dress looks against single-tone bridesmaid dresses in a color that’s pulled from the pattern, or you could go more modern with a stripe or other geometric style.
+Want them to really look the part?
+Dress your maid of honor in printed attire while everyone else wears a solid design.
+We love the way a floral-printed MOH outfit looks against single-tone bridal party attire in a color that’s pulled from the pattern, or you could go more modern with a stripe or other geometric style.